Lambeau Field: Green Bay Packers Hall of Fame

 The Green Bay Packers Hall of Fame is on the first level of the Atrium.
 The Hall of Fame is an independent, charitable association that promotes the history of the Green Bay Packers.
-Since 1970, 157 Packers have been inducted into the Hall, which attracts over 170,000 visitors annually.
+Since 1970, 170 Packers have been inducted into the Hall, which attracts over 170,000 visitors annually.

 Titletown District

 On August 20, 2015, the Green Bay Packers presented the master plan for the Titletown District, an area that will be constructed on approximately 34 acre of land just west of Lambeau Field.
 Titletown will consist of three tenants including Lodge Kohler, a hotel built and managed by the Kohler Company; a Bellin Health Sports Medicine Clinic; and Hinterland Restaurant and Brewery.
 Development on the remaining 16 acre calls for commercial, retail, and residential elements.
-The Titletown District was opened in the Summer of 2017.
+The Titletown District was opened in 2017.
+The site hosted the 2025 NFL draft.

 Packers home record at Lambeau

-As of the end of the 2022 season, the Packers have compiled a 253–126–6 regular-season mark at Lambeau Field.
-The Packers playoff record at home as of the 2022 season is 18–7.
+As of the end of the 2024 season, the Packers have compiled a 264–133–6 regular-season mark at Lambeau Field.
+The Packers playoff record at home as of the 2024 season is 18–7.

-The Denver Broncos (0–5) are the only NFL team that has never won a regular-season game at Lambeau Field as of 2022.
+The Denver Broncos (0–5) are the only NFL team that has never won a regular-season game at Lambeau Field as of 2024.
 No team has an undefeated record at Lambeau Field.
 The last remaining team with an undefeated record, the Houston Texans, were beaten by the Packers in Week 13 of the 2016 NFL season.